Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Shenandoah National Park

-Virgnia’s Shenandoah National Park is stunning in autumn when the leaves start to change color.
-Cruise through the winding roads of Skyline Drive or Blue Ridge Parkway.
+Visit Shenandoah National Park in autumn when the leaves start to change color.
+Cruise through the winding roads of Skyline Drive or the Blue Ridge Parkway.
 Slow down to enjoy gorgeous views of the skyline over the rolling hills of the Blue Ridge Mountains.

-Shenandoah National Park is humongous with over 200,000 acres of land.
-To fully appreciate the beauty and history of Shenandoah, it makes sense to turn this scenic day trip into a weekend getaway.
+Shenandoah National Park is massive with over 200,000 acres of land.
+To fully appreciate the beauty and history of Shenandoah, turn this scenic day trip into a weekend getaway.

-For weekend trips from Washington DC, book a quiet stay at Silver Lake Bed and Breakfast or Oakhurst Inn.
-Their cozy accommodations are close to Shenandoah National Park without sacrificing that close-to-nature feel.
+🛎️ Stay the Night: Book a quiet stay at Silver Lake Bed and Breakfast or Oakhurst Inn.
+These cozy accommodations are close to Shenandoah National Park and have that close-to-nature feel.

 Thomas Jefferson’s Monticello